 Luke 10:41-42 (NIV) “Martha, Martha,” the Lord answered, “you are worried and upset about many things, 42 but few things are needed—or indeed only one.
 Mary has chosen what is better, and it will not be taken away from her.”

 For the first time in my adult life, I wanted to be a “Mary.”
 Previously, I took pride in the fact that I was an exceptional multitasker and exemplary at time management.
 I realized slowing down and taking time to “be still” was an admirable trait.

 Many people are always on the go until they reach exhaustion.
 Busyness is considered tremendous, and stillness is deemed to be lazy.
 When we are still, we can hear God, be closer to Him, and use His guidance.

 31 Then, because so many people were coming and going that they did not even have a chance to eat, he said to them, “Come with me by yourselves to a quiet place and get some rest.”32 So they went away by themselves in a boat to a solitary place.

 Being busy also keeps us from having meaningful relationships with others.
 We are so wrapped up in the go-go; we aren’t fostering our communities and fellowship, which is very important.

 And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and ball the more as you see the Day drawing near.

 Are we meaningful and present in our significant relationships, like our spouse or children?
 Are we filling our time and presence with stuff and activities?
 Is it worth the stress and isolation to be task-oriented?

-- I know my Why.
-If I stayed focused on the “why” I am doing something, then “what” I am doing will either have more or less meaning—being rooted in my “why” will help me discern the things that are meant for me.
+- Knowing my Why.
+If I stayed focused on the “why” I am doing something than “what” I am doing will either have more or less meaning.
+Being rooted in my “why” will help me discern of the things that are meant for me.

 My “Aha” Moment